atelierspierrot/assets-manager/README.md

 ### `assets-autoload-generator-class`: string - only for root package

 This defines the class used for the assets database JSON file generator.
-The class must exist and extend the abstract class `AssetsManager\Composer\Autoload\AbstractAutoloadGenerator`.
+The class must exist and extend the abstract class `AssetsManager\Composer\Autoload\AbstractAssetsAutoloadGenerator`.

 It defaults to `AssetsManager\Composer\Autoload\AssetsAutoloadGenerator`.